ZafeerA123/.Github.io/_posts/2023-08-21-GitHub_Pages_Plans.md

 - Slack Account, install the App on Laptop and/or phone, get used to reading announcements.
 Slack is the tool that we will use for messaging, we have been averaging 1000s of essages each year.
 - VSCode is the code editor we will be using in this class.
 VSCode is more than and editor, this type of tool is often called an Interactive Development Environment (IDE).
 - Run make commands to build and test blog locally, before pushing changes to GitHub pages.

+## Daily Plan
+1. Make Lab Notebook rows/columns for each week 0, 1, 2.
+Make a hack (IPYNB) and review/exit ticket for each row.
+Review student page as guide https://nighthawkcoders.github.io/student/compsci<br>
+2. Get  my github.io public site running.
+This will work after GitHub sync.
+Here are some key references for GitHub: https://nighthawkcoders.github.io/student/2023/08/26/GitHub_Sync.html<br>
+3. Work on revising my IPYNB file(s) and add in my required Hacks.
+Learn how to do  “Code Fencing”, “Code Cells”.
+Revise  Linux Shell  IPYNB, prune and perform hacks to match my understanding.<br>
+4. Revise Home Page to only be a Lab Notebook Cover sheet<br>
+5. Work on adding a Project